aptmcl/SupercomputingKhepri/page3.md

 elements.

-Khepri supports two different structural analysis backends, namely KhepriRobot that connects to AutoDesk's Robot and KhepriFrame3DD, which directly accesses a DLL that wraps Frame3DD, static and dynamic structural analysis package for 2D and 3D frames, developed by Prof. Henri P. Gavin of the Department of Civil and Environmental
+Khepri supports two different structural analysis backends, namely KhepriRobot that connects to Autodesk's Robot and KhepriFrame3DD, which directly accesses a DLL that wraps Frame3DD, static and dynamic structural analysis package for 2D and 3D frames, developed by Prof. Henri P. Gavin of the Department of Civil and Environmental